YuChenLi923/extend-ajax/readme.md

     - Content-Type \<string> you can set: 'text', 'json', 'form'(default), 'formData', 'html' and standard content-type value
     - Accept \<string> you can set: 'text', 'json', 'html' and standard Accept value
     - ...

+### ajax.form(id[,options])

+return ajax object, but it can't send any ajax request.
+It only be used to listen the data response submitted by the form.It only support 'success' and 'timeout' event.

+- id form html element's id
+- options  \<object>
+  - convert\<function>  pre-treat response data received, the function have one argument:response data.
+  - timeout  \<number> the number of milliseconds a request can take before automatically being terminated

 ### ajax.send(data)